GALACTICNUCLEUS: A high angular resolution $JHK_s$ imaging survey of the Galactic Centre. I. Methodology, performance, and near-infrared extinction towards the Galactic Centre: Observations and methodology

-The PSF for each sub-region and exposure was extracted in an automatic way.
-First, we generated long exposures and corresponding noise maps from all the frames corresponding to a given pointing and filter.
-Then, we used the {\it StarFinder} software package \citep{Diolaiti:2000qo} for PSF fitting astrometry and photometry.
-From the list of detected stars we selected reference stars for PSF extraction in each exposure according to the following criteria: \begin{itemize} \item Reference stars had to be fainter than $J=12$; $H=12$, $K_{s}=11$ to avoid saturated stars. \item Reference stars had to be brighter than $J=18$; $H=14$, $K_{s}=13$. \item For a given exposure, the full PSF of a reference star needed to be visible, i.e.\ stars close to the image edges were excluded. \item Reference stars should be isolated.
+\item Reference stars had to be brighter than $J=18$; $H=14$, $K_{s}=13$. \item For a given exposure, the full PSF of a reference star needed to be visible, meaning\ stars close to the image edges were excluded. \item Reference stars had to be isolated.
 Any neighbouring star within a distance corresponding to two times the FWHM of the seeing PSF had to be at least $2.5$ magnitudes fainter.
 No star brighter than the reference one was allowed within a distance corresponding approximately to the full radial extent of the PSF. \end{itemize}

 After having determined the PSF for each frame, we applied the speckle holography algorithm.
 Once the process was finished for each sub-region, we created the final image by combining the holographically reduced sub-regions.
-To do that, we performed PSF fitting astrometry and photometry (with StarFinder) for each sub-region in each band and used the positions of the detected stars to align all three bands with each other, taking as reference the $H$-band image.
+To do that, we performed PSF fitting astrometry and photometry (with {\it StarFinder}) for each sub-region in each band and used the positions of the detected stars to align all three bands with each other, taking as reference the $H$-band image.
 This step was important to correct small relative shifts between the sub-regions that may arise from the holography algorithm.
-We also produced an exposure map, that informs about the number of frames contributing to each pixel in the final image (see Fig. \ref{exp}), and a noise map computed using for each pixel the error of the mean (the standard deviation of the mean divided by $\sqrt{N-1}$, where $N$ is the number of the measurements) of the frames that contribute to it.
-We produced a deep image from all the data and three so-called {\it sub-images} from three disjunct sub-sets of the data, with each one containing $1/3$ of the frames, as well as the corresponding noise maps.
+We also produced an exposure map that informs us about the number of frames contributing to each pixel in the final image (see Fig. \ref{exp}), and a noise map computed using for each pixel the error of the mean (the standard deviation of the mean divided by $\sqrt{N-1}$, where $N$ is the number of the measurements) of the frames that contribute to it.
+We produced a deep image from all the data and three so-called \emph{sub-images} from three disjunct sub-sets of the data, with each one containing $1/3$ of the frames, as well as the corresponding noise maps.
 The sub-images were used to determine photometric and astrometric uncertainties of the detected stars as described in the next section.